Old Testament vs New Testament System [podcast]

 “Knowing that a man is not justified by the works of the law, but by the faith of Jesus Christ, even we have believed in Jesus Christ, that we might be justified by the faith of Christ, and not by the works of the law: for by the works of the law shall no flesh be justified.”
 Galatians 2:16

 Great question Patrick ….
 The law can save no one (Galatians 2:16, etc.).
-Keeping the law can save no one because we’ve all broken ????? and if just one time, we are guilty of all and worthy of eternal death.
+Keeping the law can save no one because we’ve all broken it, and if just one time, we are guilty of breaking the whole law and worthy of eternal death.

 “For whosoever shall keep the whole law, and yet offend in one point, he is guilty of all.”
 James 2:10